Freight Density: How it Shapes Your Shipping Strategy

 The Freight Class Density Chart is a tool used to determine the freight class of a shipment based on its density.
 This chart is part of the National Motor Freight Classification (NMFC) guide established by the NMFTA.

 The chart lists different ranges of freight density, each associated with a specific freight class.
-By calculating the density of their freight, shippers can use it to identify the matching freight class.
+By calculating the density of their freight, shippers can estimate which freight class they are likely to be assigned.
+This is useful for:

 • Cost estimations